neo-project/docs/it-it/exchange.md

 | P2P                | 10333   | 20333   |
 | websocket          | 10334   | 20334   |

-### Generating Deposit Addresses
+### Generazione Indirizzo di Deposito

-A wallet can store multiple addresses.
+Un wallet puó memorizzare indirizzi multipli.
 The exchange needs to generate a deposit address for each user.

 There are two methods to generate deposit addresses: